 We are constantly taking a proactive approach to be up to date with the current COVID-19 research and guidance.
 As said guidance is updated, we will edit this article to reflect this and implement new practice protocols within our nationwide network as and when it is required.

-You can download the official guidance document that defines our procedures by clicking the button below.
+You can download the official guidance document (June 1st 2021) that defines our procedures by clicking the button below for more information.

 Do not spend hundreds of pounds without getting a second opinion from us.